jhwohlgemuth/my-virtual-machine-setup/README.md

 ###Requirements

-- [ ] You have adminstrator privileges
+- [ ] You have administrator privileges
 - [ ] [Git for Windows](https://git-scm.herokuapp.com/download/win) is installed
 - [ ] ```<path to Git software directory>/bin/ssh.exe``` is in ```%PATH%``` variable
 - [ ] [Virtualbox](https://www.virtualbox.org/wiki/Downloads) is installed